FusionAuth/fusionauth-site/site/_posts/2021-02-16-orbitvu-fusionauth-story.md

 **Dan:** How much time and money would you say FusionAuth has saved you?

-**Maciej:** Given that FusionAuth is the only solution that is so complete and can be used on-premise without extra costs I'm pretty sure it has saved a lot of money for us.
+**Maciej:** Given that FusionAuth is the only solution that is so complete and can be used on-premise without extra costs I'm pretty sure it has saved us a lot of money.
 We use FusionAuth on our own hosting and we're managing it on our own so the costs are the hosting cost plus our working hours' cost.
 After the initial setup, there is not much to do with FusionAuth except upgrading from time to time, so this way it is way more cost-effective than the competing solutions that are sometimes extremely expensive when it comes to a bigger number of users.

 **Dan:** How do you run FusionAuth (k8s, standalone tomcat server, behind a proxy, etc)?

 **Maciej:** We use the standalone tomcat server.
-Our production instances (and staging too as these are closely following production) are built to be highly available so there are two FusionAuth instances in a cluster, running behind a load balancer (Nova ADC) and using ElasticSearch cluster (3 nodes) with Postgresql database (managed, the highly available solution from the hosting provider).
+Our production and staging instances are built to be highly available.
+There are two FusionAuth instances in a cluster, running behind a load balancer (Nova ADC) and using ElasticSearch cluster (3 nodes) with Postgresql database (managed, the highly available solution from the hosting provider).

 > Last but not least is that at Orbitvu we love open source and we use it a lot.
 What we do like in FusionAuth is that, while not open source, it feels like an open source project due to its development style with Github’s issue tracker.